 CBR began over 30 years ago with Professors John R. Skalski and James J. Anderson, providing robust quantitative analyses online to support fish, wildlife, and resource managers with research design and interpretations of monitoring results in the Columbia Basin.
 In recent years, the research center has expanded its services and research to the Central Valley of California.
 Drs.
 Rebecca A. Buchanan and Jennifer L. Gosselin are the current co-directors of CBR.

 The applied ecological research under the direction of Dr. Buchanan focuses on statistical methods and mark-recapture tagging studies, primarily for salmonid stocks in the Columbia River Basin and California's Central Valley.
-We develop study designs and new statistical methods for assessing all parts of tagging studies and support managers in interpreting study results.
-Our goal is to ensure that tagging studies are conducted with the best available design and analysis by providing sample size guidance, statistical consultation, and analytical software.
-We also provide statistical analysis and interpretation of life-cycle information on the Web for monitoring and evaluation of salmonid stocks.
+They develop study designs and new statistical methods for assessing all parts of tagging studies and support managers in interpreting study results.
+Their goal is to ensure that tagging studies are conducted with the best available design and analysis by providing sample size guidance, statistical consultation, and analytical software.
+They also provide statistical analysis and interpretation of life-cycle information on the web for monitoring and evaluation of salmonid stocks.

-CBR is uniquely positioned and actively involved in Pacific Northwest and California river management through their web-hosting and linking of models and statistical tools for historical and real-time environmental and fish data.
-Through this hosting, CBR provides public, state, federal and tribal agencies a portal to collaboratively explore historical, real-time, and future effects of large river operations on hydropower, water, and fisheries resources.
+CBR is uniquely positioned and actively involved in fish and river management in the Pacific Northwest and in California with their website and access to historical and real-time environmental and fish data, predictive models, and statistical tools.
+Through their website, CBR provides a publicly accessible portal to collaboratively explore historical, real-time, and future effects of large river operations on hydropower, water, and fisheries resources.